Mo'onia Gerrard: International career

 She was first selected in the Australian netball team to take on the Silver Ferns on Australian soil in November 2004.
 A series of injuries curtailed her participation in competitive netball throughout 2005, and forced her to miss the 2006 Commonwealth Games.

 Gerrard made her comeback to competitive netball in 2006, and quickly fought her way back into the Australian team.
 Her strong defensive combination with Sydney Swifts teammate Liz Ellis played a major role in Australia reversing their losing streak against New Zealand in mid-2006, and Gerrard has laid claim to the goal defence position ever since.

 In November 2007 Gerrard played a key role for Australia when it won the Netball World Championships beating New Zealand in Auckland.
-She missed the Diamond's inaugural World Netball Series campaign in 2009 with an ankle injury, but rejoined the national team for the 2010 Commonwealth Games in Delhi, winning silver.
+She missed the Diamonds' inaugural World Netball Series campaign in 2009 with an ankle injury, but rejoined the national team for the 2010 Commonwealth Games in Delhi, winning silver.
 She also played at the 2011 World Netball Championships in Singapore, primarily as a wing defence.
 Gerrard has earned herself 68 Test Caps for Australia.

+In June 2023 she was selected for the Tonga national netball team for the 2023 Netball World Cup.